 There are hundreds of great books about prepping and survival, but you should take your location into account when buying them.
 Although every area of preparedness is important, people in the country and people in the city need to focus on different things.
-For example, while country people might want to focus more on gardening and raising livestock, city people might want to focus more on home security and self defense.

 If you live in the city, here are 5 awesome urban survival books you should check out.

 The author, Richard Duarte, instills a sense of urgency and tells you exactly what to do about it.
 He covers every area of preparedness that an urban dweller needs to know about, provides detailed survival shopping lists, explains the most important survival skills, and offers lots of advice based on his personal experiences.

 Unlike a lot of books in this genre, Surviving Doomsday doesn’t feel like it was copied off the Internet.
 Every chapter is both entertaining and educational.
 Although most of the information is pretty standard (which is true of any urban survival book), the author has a way of writing that causes the words to really sink in.
 But even if you’re an experienced prepper, you’ll still find some useful ideas in here.

 2. The Modern Survival Manual – This book is one of my all-time favorites.
 The author, Fernando Aguirre, was living in Argentina during its hyperinflationary collapse in 2001.
 Armed with firsthand experience, Fernando is able to offer advice about situations the average prepper has never even considered.

 When unemployment is at 50% and police are stretched to the limit, day to day life goes on–you just have to find other ways to put food on the table and defend yourself.
 Fernando covers:

 How to find a job and make money after the collapse, affordable foods to stock up on, what to do during rolling blackouts, how to protect your home from burglars, how to defend yourself against muggers, which knives and weapons are best, and much more.